 Shops: 11:00 to 21:00 (Sundays until 20:00) Restaurants: 11:00 to 23:00 (Sundays until 22:00).

 Opened in 2006, Omotesando Hills consists of six floors (three are underground) of about 100 upmarket shops, cafes and restaurants.
 The building was designed by the renowned architect Ando Tadao and has intriguing design elements.
 The shopping complex is Omotesando's most prominent establishment, stretching along about one quarter of the avenue.
-Apartments are located above the shops.
+Apartments are located above.

 LaForet Harajuku